NREL/EnergyPlus/design/FY2021/NFP_AirflowNetwork_Specified_Flow_Element.md

 ## Approach ##
 This feature will be added through the execution of these subtasks:

-  * Create a new airflow element ConstantFlowRate
+  * Create a new airflow element SpecifiedFlowRate
-  * Create a new input object AirflowNetwork:MultiZone:ConstantFlowRate
+  * Create a new input object AirflowNetwork:MultiZone:SpecifiedFlowRate
   * Create necessary inputs to allow users to incorporate this element into models
   * Create unit tests and documentation